 Is 1 day in St. Augustine worth it?

-So is 1 day in St. Augustine even worth it?
+So is one day in St. Augustine even worth it?
 Absolutely.
 Seeing everything you can in a city in just one day can be a challenge, but with enough planning (and the right destination) it’s not hard at all.

 Plus, St. Augustine is a compact and incredibly walkable city.
 You can see a ton of what St. Augustine has to offer in even just a short amount of time.
 You’ll spend almost zero time behind the wheel, waiting in traffic, getting lost, or worrying about finding your way around.
 I’d say St. Augustine, Florida is one of the most easily navigable cities I’ve visited.